SoloVid/Thy/docs/language-spec.md

 Some constructs may merely be referenced (and linked) as their equivalents in TypeScript and documentation left to external sources.

+> Anything you can do Thy can do better. 🎶

 ## Overview

 Here are some general rules for Thy program structure: